Learning How To Cope With Female Orgasmic Disorder

 Many women may see the inability to orgasm as a cause for concern for their personal and sexual health.
 However, it could be a sign of female orgasmic disorder—a condition that may cause difficulty in reaching orgasm for some women.
-If you experience difficulty climaxing, it can be helpful to remember that you’re not alone—and that help can be available.
+If you experience difficulty reaching sexual climax, it can be helpful to remember that you’re not alone and that help can be available.

-Read on to learn about female orgasmic disorder, possible diagnostic and treatment options and tips to live with this medical condition.
+Read on to learn about female orgasmic disorder, possible diagnostic and treatment options for this type of female sexual concern, and tips to live with this medical condition.

 What is female orgasmic disorder?

 Female orgasmic disorder (FOD), or anorgasmia, is generally defined by one’s difficulty in achieving orgasm following typical sexual arousal.
-It can be diagnostically characterized by a persistent or recurrent delay or absence of orgasm for at least six months, and it’s generally estimated to affect at least 75% of female sexual experiences.
-Anorgasmia can significantly impact a person’s overall quality of life and well-being.
+This type of sexual dysfunction can be characterized by a persistent or recurrent delay or absence of orgasm for at least six months, and it’s generally estimated to affect at least 75% of female sexual experience.

 How can anorgasmia affect your sex life?